pombredanne/gregor/doc/mysql.md

 Conclusion: while the InnoDB file size doesn't shrink after deleting rows, the space that was used by deleted rows is reused for new rows.

+Tested on 5.7.10 on OS X and 5.6.28 on linux, same results.